amiller/hardenedplus-hd-wallets/README.md

 Hardened keys use a different path identifier, like `m/44'/0'/0'/...`, where hardening acts like a circuit breaker.
 The private keys are all now properly isolated from each other, but there is no longer an `xpub` that can be used to derive public keys.

-## Solving this with Hierarchical ID Based Digital Signatures (HIBD)
+## Hardened-Plus Derivation this with Hierarchical ID Based Digital Signatures (HIBD)

 Identity Based Cryptography is a useful way to approach this problem.
+The proposal is to define a signature scheme supporting derivation paths such as `m/44*/0*/0*` which support both _hardening_ as well as useful `xpub` keys.

-There is a general approach to key distribution that works for hierarchies like this, based on pairings. [(BBG05)](https://eprint.iacr.org/2005/015)
+There is a general approach to key distribution that works for hierarchical encryption and digital signatures like this, based on pairings. [(BBG05)](https://eprint.iacr.org/2005/015)
 This is ordinarily presented for hierarchical ID based encryption, but there is a generic transformation from HIBE encryption to signatures [(GS02)](https://eprint.iacr.org/2002/056), so we implement that here.

 Because this uses pairing, it cannot be implemented using `secp256k1`, but might be a good fit for `BLS12-381` or related.
 This is an implementation in [Charm](https://jhuisi.github.io/charm/) using a symmetric bilinear group.

 ## Hierarchical IBE from BBG05

-See ./hibe.py for an implementation of hierarchical identity based encryption
+See [./hibe.py](./hibe.py) for an implementation of hierarchical identity based encryption

 ## Hierarchical ID Based signatures from Cha-Cheon signatures.

-See ./hibd.py for an implementation of the proposed `m/44*/0*/0*/...` "hardened plus xpub"
+See [./hibd.py](./hibd.py) for an implementation of the proposed `m/44*/0*/0*/...` "hardened plus xpub"

-## ID Based signatures from Cha-Cheon

-Comes from the existing implementation in Charm

-Hardened and normal key derivation.
-Seems like a dilemma.
-On one hand, you can derive the public keys from XPUB, pretty useful.
-On the other hand, the private keys are not isolated.
-If you leak one of them from a hot wallet, it comes from the other hot wallet.

 ## Setup

+This uses a Docker file to build Charm.

 ```bash
 docker build -t hibe .